OlgaGorlova/GMQL-Sync-old/README.md

 The script also generates a .log file in `$scriptLogDir`

+## Script files
-Note: The tool consists of several script files to make less ssh connections
+The tool consists of several script files to make less ssh connections:
+- `gmqlsync.sh` is the main script file to be used
+- `gmqlsyncCheckHdfsDest.sh` gets dataset size in hdfs on the destination server
+- `gmqlsyncDelHdfsDest.sh` removes datasets on the destination server